GallowayLabMIT/protocols/docs/training/onboarding/environment_check.rst

 1. Clone the ``environment-check`` repository at https://github.com/GallowayLabMIT/environment-check.

-   To do so, follow the instructions in the "Existing repository" section of :ref:`Startup checklist when working with repositories <existing_repo_setup>`.
-You should follow the instructions for a Python repo, but you do not need to add the ``nb-clean`` filter.
-Wait to commit your changes until later.
+   To do so, follow the instructions in the "Existing repository (Python)" section of "Startup checklist when working with repositories" (:ref:`here <existing_repo_setup>`).

    .. note::
       This is intentionally a private repository, which means that you will have to be in the GallowayLabMIT Github organization